paul-hyndman/load_balanced_ec2_webserver/load_balanced_ec2_webserver/README.md

-# A demo project illustrating how to deploy an AWS EC2 web server behind an ALB/ASG using Python CDK.
+# A demo project illustrating how to deploy a load balanced AWS EC2 web server using Python CDK.
 # Project creates AWS artifacts:
 #  - VPC
-#  - EC2
+#  - EC2 (EC2, ALB, ASG, Target group, Launch Config)
 #  - S3
 # User data to launch Apache webserver with custom index.html page is loaded from S3 bucket
-# This is a load balanced version of https://github.com/paul-hyndman/cdk-ec2-webserver-on-vpc

 Requirements:
  - A command shell such as Git Bash